Get

 When Should Anal Gland Removal Surgery Be Considered?

-As a veterinarian, there are three main instances in which I recommend surgical anal gland removal (anal sacculectomy):
+As a veterinarian, there are three main instances in which I recommend surgical anal gland removal for dogs (anal sacculectomy):

 • It’s affecting your dog’s quality of life.
 If anal glands have been bothering your dog persistently or on and off for more than 6 months despite non-invasive veterinary treatments, it could be a good idea to remove them surgically.